-1919-R or 843-R-USB devices, and the PMManager software running on your PC, is referred to as a channel.
-Using the PMManager system, you can view each channel's laser power and energy information.
+The Newport meters and PC interfaces are referred to in this manual as device or instrument.
+When a connection is opened between the device and the PMManager software running on your PC, the controls and the measurement information are displayed in what is referred to as a channel.
+Using the PMManager application, you can view each channel's laser power and energy information.
 You can work with multiple channels depending on the type of device you have and the number of free USB ports you have on your PC.